Inspired by Wang et al Chest 2018.

 Acupuncture and Smoking Cessation?
 One Swallow Doesn’t Make a Summer!

 What does that mean exactly?
 Perhaps it is an acknowledgement of a positive trial for acupuncture, ie the one swallow.
-So one positive result does not mean it is really effective, ie it is really summer when you see one swallow.
+So one positive result does not mean it is really effective, ie it is really summer when you see more than one swallow.
 This seems to be an acknowledgement that it is indeed a positive result for acupuncture, yet the following text of the letter suggests something different.

 Braillon and Ernst (B&E) make 5 points following the assertion: